Voting in Orleans Parish

 If registering in person at a parish registrar of voters’ office, you are required to prove age, residency, and identity.
 You must submit your current Louisiana driver’s license, if you have one, or your birth certificate or other documentation which reasonably and sufficiently establishes your identity, age, and residency.

 *If you do not have a picture ID, you may bring a utility bill, payroll check, or government document that includes your name, address, and signature.

 Register By Mail

 Ways to Vote

-Voters who want to vote early for any election may do so in person at their parish registrar of voters’ office or at designated locations in the parish from 14 days to seven days prior to any scheduled election.
+Voters who want to vote early for any election may do so in person at their parish registrar of voters’ office or at designated locations in the parish from 14 days to 7 days prior to any scheduled election.

 Orleans Designated Early Voting Sites